google/cel-go/README.md

         decls.NewIdent("group", decls.String, nil)))
 ```

-That's it, the environment is ready to be use for parsing and type-checking.
+That's it.
+The environment is ready to be use for parsing and type-checking.
 CEL supports all the usual primitive types in addition to lists, maps, as well
 as first-class support for JSON and Protocol Buffers.

 ### Parse and Check

 The parsing phase indicates whether the expression is syntactically valid and
 expands any macros present within the environment.
-Parsing and checking is
+Parsing and checking are
 more computationally expensive than evaluation, and it is recommended that
 expressions be parsed and checked ahead of time.